fridrichmrtn/zerowaste-topic-models/doc/topic_modeling/modeling_report.md

 > Martin Fridrich 03/2021

-The goal of this document is to preprocess the \#zerowaste tweets, examine properties of the resulting dataset, find viable topic model, and present imprinted perspectives.
+This document aims to preprocess the \#zerowaste tweets, examine properties of the resulting dataset, find a viable topic model, and present imprinted perspectives.
 The study is structured as follows:

 1 [Housekeepin’](#housekeepin)
 2 [Data processing](#data-processing)